Path Planning for Aerial Relays via Probabilistic Roadmaps: Numerical Experiments

-\blt[vs building height, exp7052] \begin{bullets} \blt[description] The final experiment studies the influence of the environment.
-To this end, \begin{bullets} \blt[figure] Fig.~\ref{fig:vs-building-height} depicts the average UE rate and the fraction of outage time vs. the mean building height. \blt[mean height]For each $h$ on the horizontal axis, the height of each building at each MC realization is uniformly distributed between $h - 20$~m and $h + 20$~m.
+\begin{extendedonly} \blt[vs building height, exp7052] \begin{bullets} \blt[description] The final experiment studies the influence of the environment.
+To this end, \begin{bullets} \blt[figure] Fig.~\ref{fig:vs-building-height} depicts the average UE rate vs. the mean building height. \blt[mean height]For each $h$ on the horizontal axis, the height of each building at each MC realization is uniformly distributed between $h - 20$~m and $h + 20$~m.